bitrise-io/devcenter/_articles/en/faq/how-to-change-the-owner-of-an-app.md

 - faq
 - apps
-description: It can happen that you need to transfer an Application on Bitrise to another User or to an Organization.
+description: It can happen that you need to transfer an Application on Bitrise to another User or to a Workspace.
 This can be done in a few seconds via a few quick steps.
 redirect_from: []

 ---
-It can happen that you need to transfer an Application on [Bitrise](https://www.bitrise.io) to another User or to an Organization.
+It can happen that you need to transfer an Application on [Bitrise](https://www.bitrise.io) to another User or to a Workspace.
 This can be done in a few seconds: check out our [Changing the owner of an app](/team-management/changing-the-owner-of-an-app/) guide.